PolarETech/deno-module-cache-manager/README.md

 ## Features

 - List cached module URLs
-- Search for cached module URLs
+- Substring search of cached module URLs
 - Print file paths of cached modules
 - Print download date and time of chached modules
+- Search by download date and time of cached modules
 - Print which modules depend on it (*)
 - Delete cached module files by specifying URL
 - List cached modules that are not dependencies of another cached module (*)